Tag: Letters

 Edgar Green

 Edgar Green describes the feeling of nervousness he and fellow soldiers experienced boarding the HMS Unicorn in Hong Kong destined for Korea.
 He shares that having World War II veterans among the crew was helpful as they offered advice.
-He recounts having to line up with other fellow soldiers along the flight deck and endure a round of injections prior to arriving in Korea.
+He recalls having to line up with other fellow soldiers along the flight deck and endure a round of injections prior to arriving in Korea.

 Edith Pavlischek